This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Safety Precautions When Handling a Hungry Snake

-- Track feeding schedules in your calendar and avoid handling 24-72 hours before and after meals—hungry snakes are more defensive
+- Track feeding schedules carefully and avoid handling 24-72 hours before and after meals when the feeding response is strongest

-- Watch for warning signs like rapid tongue flicking, tense muscles, or the classic S-shaped strike position
+- Watch for warning signs of snake aggression like rapid tongue flicking, tense body posture, or the S-shaped striking position

 The Importance of Having a Second Person Present